 Mercy Health System offers regular stroke support groups for stroke patients and their families.

-Visit our Classes and Events page for the dates/times of upcoming support groups, or call 1.877.GO MERCY for more information.
+Visit our Classes and Events page for the dates/times of upcoming support groups.